A Calm Place For Emotional Healing

 You can be capable, successful, and still carry a quiet sense that something is wrong with you.
 This post explores how shame develops in high-functioning adults—and why it’s so hard to resolve without deeper work.

-You can be capable, responsible, and outwardly successful — and still carry a quiet, persistent sense that something is off.
+and still carry a quiet, persistent sense that something is off.

 A heaviness you can’t fully explain.